fgeorges/ml-invoker/README.md

 to evaluate.
 Each invocation can be given options, like the database to run against.

-Whilst this interface is useful to use directly from your code, its real power is for cases where the invications are in a document.
+This interface is useful to use directly from your code, but its real power is for cases where the invications are in a document.
 Typically, in a config document for your application.
 All options can be set on an XML element.
 The function `eval:invoke()` gets such an element, and evaluates it (regardless it is a function call, a main